Adam Matthews: Omonia

 On 23 June 2022, Matthews signed a two-year contract with Omonia, joining his former manager at Celtic, Neil Lennon.

 Shamrock Rovers

 He joined League of Ireland Premier Division club Shamrock Rovers on 28 January 2025, signing on a free transfer.
 Rovers' sporting director Stephen McPhail had been Matthews' teammate at Cardiff City, which played a part in Rovers manager Stephen Bradley's decision to sign him. "[Matthews] will bring really valuable experience and his ability on the pitch speaks for itself," Bradley said, "He's one we think can help the group go to another level."
 He made his debut for the club on 16 February 2025 in the first league game of the season, a Dublin Derby against Bohemians at the Aviva Stadium, but was substituted off injured in the 28th minute after colliding with his own goalkeeper Edward McGinty in the process of conceding the only goal of the game, with the recovery period ultimately keeping him out of action for two months.

+Matthews scored his first for the hoops in their last league game of the season with a goal from long range against Sligo Rovers.